How to Get Better Stains and Colors in Decorative Concrete

 Curing compounds can help control efflorescence and prevent surface blemishes that will also impact the finished concrete color. (“Sheet” style curing blankets are not recommended.)
-The benefit for colored concrete is that they can help aid uniform curing and drying, which ultimately leads to more uniform color.
+The benefit of colored concrete is that they can help aid uniform curing and drying, which ultimately leads to a more uniform color.
 Be sure the type of curing compound used is designed for colored concrete.

 Moisture Control is Key to Color

 Running through the entire process from start to finish is the importance of understanding moisture’s role at each stage of a colored concrete’s production, installation and finish.
 The more uniformly moisture is distributed through the entire slab, the better the finished color will be.